dryruby/calimero.rb/README.md

 - Implemented natively in Ruby with minimal dependencies, ensuring low overhead and efficient performance.
 - Implements a `JsonRpcClient` for sending queries and updates to the applications in Calimero nodes.
 - Handles write and read calls to Calimero network applications.
+- Handles config management of Calimero nodes.
+- Manages authentication workflow using Ed25519-keypair.
-- 🚧 Manages authentication workflows, including token acquisitions and refresh.
+- 🚧 Manages authentication workflow using token acquisitions and refresh.
 - 🚧Implements a `WsSubscriptionsClient` for subscribing to real-time updates from the Calimero nodes.
 - 🚧 Supports interaction with Calimero Admin and Calimero Node APIs.
-- 🚧 Handles config management of Calimero nodes.
 - Adheres to the Ruby API Guidelines in its [naming conventions].
 - 100% free and unencumbered public domain software.